 Awards of up to $5,000.
-Applicants must be US citizens, undergraduate child dependents of active duty service members, and a recipient of any type of Title IV federal financial aid during the time of application or provide proof that they will be receiving Title IV federal financial aid during their study abroad program or internship.
+Applicants must be US citizens, undergraduate child or spouse dependents of active duty service members, and a recipient of any type of Title IV federal financial aid during the time of application or provide proof that they will be receiving Title IV federal financial aid during their study abroad program or internship.
 Deadlines are early March for summer and fall awards; early October for spring awards.

 Awards of up to $8,000 for a summer program (special initiative for STEM students only; 8 weeks minimum); $10,000 for a semester; $20,000 for a full academic year.
 Application deadline is early February.